 On top of that, although this is the official language, people in rural areas are still used to communicating with local dialects.

-It is quite common to hear native speakers mix Putonghua (Standard Mandarin) with the accents from dialects, making it hard for beginner Chinese learners to understand.
+It is quite common to hear native speakers mix Putonghua (Standard Mandarin) with the accents from dialects, making it hard for beginners in Chinese to understand.

-So what does this all mean for your learning?
+So what does this all mean for getting Chinese listening practice?

 The first step is to just be aware of the accents and tones people speak with.
 Expose yourself to the language as much as possible and try to pick out the patterns to appear again and again in spoken Chinese.